 - Conditional Access is available to Pro users

-- Device Guard feature is available
+- The device Guard feature is available

 - Enterprise data protection is guaranteed

 - Enterprise Mode Internet Explorer (EMIE) can be used by Pro users

 - Windows 10 Pro users can join a domain and Group Policy management

 - You can connect to your school, business, or corporate network via the cloud with Azure Active Directory

 - Pro users can make use of powerful management tools for single sign-on and more control over devices

 - Windows Information Protection is available

 - Other numerous incredible features are included in the Pro edition of Windows 10

 Features that are not available are as follows: